keepdoing-code/MenuStructure/README.md

 # MenuStructure

-Simple menu structure for any purpose.
+Draft menu structure for any purpose.